 Labrum tear occurs as a result of a fall, a direct blow to the shoulder, or as a result of intense repetitive overhead motions.
 As a mild shoulder injury, labrum tear is typically treated with rest, anti-inflammatory medications, and physical therapy.
-However, in more severe cases, the best treatment is a combination of minimally invasive surgery to repair the labrum, a physical therapy, and a good rest.
+However, in more severe cases, the best treatment is a combination of minimally invasive surgery to repair the labrum, physical therapy, and a good rest.

 Blair Pyle, a gym enthusiast, visited Manhattan Orthopedic Care because of the uncomfortable stiffness and the terrible pain in his shoulder.
 During his weightlifting training in the gym, he dislocated his shoulder a few times.
 As a result of the shoulder dislocation, Blair tore his labrum.
 Dr. Armin Tehrany diagnosed Blair with a labrum tear after a complete evaluation of both Blair’s shoulder and the imaging tests.
 In order to repair the labrum, Dr. Tehrany recommended a simple arthroscopic labrum repair.